code-q-web-factory/neos-publishnotifier/README.md

 # Neos CMS - Publisher Notifier

 This package sends notifications every time someone publishes to an internal workspace.
-If the internal workspace already has unpublished changes it will not send notifications anymore to not spam slack channels or email inboxes.
+If the internal workspace already has unpublished changes it will not send notifications anymore to not spam Slack channels or email inboxes.

 Simply install the package via composer: